What was "Punklore.com"?

 The original manuscript was a dystopian fantasy that united elements of high medieval fantasy, portal fiction, cyberpunk, and magical realism into a genre that its author called "punklore."
 Its adaptation, while less subversive and more avant garde in a postmodern sense, kept the basic through-line:

-On the distant planet Halcyon, it is always Day on one side, always Night on the other.
+On the distant planet Hearth, it is always Day on one side, always Night on the other.
 After an evil imperial cult orphans and enslaves a young boy from the Evening named Ash, he discovers the secret at the heart of their Empire: a young girl.
 The Empire keeps their queen in an enchanted sleep, a queen he falls in love with at first sight.
 He bides his time until to adulthood, plotting his revenge: to wake her and topple the Empire that rules half the world.

 Nearly 40 years since its original production and shutdown, game developer and production house god-eat-god worlds (that's us) is proud to announce the development of a made-for-streaming reboot of The Realm.
 As fans of the growing "Lore Punk" subculture, we bought this wiki as well as the film's distribution and merchandise rights, and have plans to release not only our new show but a newly assembled cut of the 1984 film, its making of documentary, and the original novel in due time.